MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/autoplay-for-uwp-device-apps.md

 ### <span id="To_register_your_app_as_an_AutoPlay_handler"></span><span id="to_register_your_app_as_an_autoplay_handler"></span><span id="TO_REGISTER_YOUR_APP_AS_AN_AUTOPLAY_HANDLER"></span>To register your app as an AutoPlay handler

-To register your app as an AutoPlay handler for your device, you need to specify the experience ID associated with your Windows Store device app and the AutoPlay **Verb** and **ActionDisplayName** that will be used to activate your app.
+To register your app as an AutoPlay handler for your device, you need to specify the experience ID associated with your UWP device app and the AutoPlay **Verb** and **ActionDisplayName** that will be used to activate your app.

 1. Open your app's project in Microsoft Visual Studio 2013.
 2. In **Solution Explorer**, right-click the **Package.appxmanifest** file and select **View Code**.
 This will display the app package manifest in the XML (Text) Editor.